Biden urges Western unity on Ukraine amid war fatigue

 The EU has imposed six rounds of sanctions against Russia, the latest one being a ban on 90% of Russian crude oil imports by the end of the year.
 The measure is aimed at a pillar of the Kremlin’s finances, its oil and gas revenues.

-Biden and the leaders of Britain, Canada, France, Germany, Italy and Japan, plus the EU, spent Sunday in both formal and informal settings discussing the war’s effects on the global economy, including inflation, and on infrastructure.
+Biden and the leaders of Britain, Canada, France, Germany, Italy and Japan, plus the EU, spent Sunday in both formal and informal settings discussing the war’s effects on the global economy, including inflation.

-Biden, who arrived in Germany early Sunday, said G-7 nations, including the United States, will ban imports of gold from Russia.
-A formal announcement was expected Tuesday as the leaders hold their annual summit.
+Biden said G-7 nations, including the United States, will ban imports of gold from Russia.
+A formal announcement was expected Tuesday as the leaders wind up their annual summit.

-Senior Biden administration officials said gold is Moscow’s second biggest export after energy, and that banning such imports would make it more difficult for Russia to participate in global markets.
-The officials spoke on condition of anonymity to discuss details before the announcement.

 Johnson said the ban will “directly hit Russian oligarchs and strike at the heart of Putin’s war machine.”